|AL PITCHERS||POS||TEAM||BTP||NL PITCHERS||POS||TEAM||BTP|

 |2017||Chris Sale||pi sp||Red Sox||25.1|

-American League pitchers—Snell maintains the lead among AL pitchers for the third straight week with 25.5 Box-Toppers points, picking up 3.0 points in the past week.
+American League pitchers—Snell maintains the lead among AL pitchers with 27.2 Box-Toppers points, picking up 3.0 points in the past week.
 He leads second-place AL pitcher, Justin Verlander of the Astros (24.1).

 National League pitchers—Scherzer maintains his lead among NL pitchers for the 21st straight week.
 He has 25.1 Box-Toppers points, picking up 2.0 points since Sept.
-20. He leads second-place NL pitcher Aaron Nola of the Phillies (20.1), who ranks sixth overall.
+20. He leads second-place NL pitcher Aaron Nola of the Phillies (21.1), who ranks fifth overall.

 American League batters—J.D.
 Martinez of the Red Sox (12.5 points, picking up 1.0 point in the past week) leads the category for the 12th week in a row.
 Martinez leads second-place AL batter, teammate Mookie Betts (10.9).
 Martinez ranks 28th among all players.